The third generation of the World Wide Web

 I have a dream for the Web in which computers become capable of analyzing all the data on the web – the contents, links, and transactions between people and computers.
 A “Semantic Web”, which makes this possible, has yet to emerge, but when it does, the day-to-day mechanisms of trade, bureaucracy in our daily lives will be handled by machines talking to machines.
 The “intelligent agents” people have touted for ages will finally materialize.

-The third generation of the Internet, popularly referred to as the Web3, offers an exciting opportunity to expand the way users interact with assets.
+The Semantic Web offers an exciting opportunity to expand the way users interact with assets.
 Both assets, those anchored in the real world (cars, building, rare items such as an expensive bottle of whiskey, educational or vocational credentials, etc.) and those digitally native (NFTs representing digital art, gaming avatars or fungible tokens used for trading) are poised to change the way we manage, protect and increase the value of our wealth.
 Things we own are now converging towards becoming Web3-grade assets – assets made discoverable, verifiable and valuable using the Internet technology comprising both a semantic layer – knowledge graphs and trust layer – blockchain.

 Leveraging both the groundbreaking knowledge graph and blockchain technology, OriginTrail is a neutral, inclusive ecosystem striving to deliver useful and foundational Internet technologies.
 The open source codebase and permissionless nature of the established OriginTrail network layers drive transparency and laissez-faire type of a market incentives that underpin security, transparency and antifragility of the system.
 OriginTrail is thus becoming a core component of Web3 infrastructure, also ensuring user asset sovereignty as data representing assets can only be managed by asset owners. (source)